parksw3/fitode/vignettes/reviewer-comments.md

 6. Consider mentioning some other distribution options above eq.
 (17), around line 242-244, like the various Generalized Poisson distributions.
 Include references (some of these are available in other R packages that might be worth mentioning).
 I find that mathematicians often are unaware that these other options exist, and so they only consider Normal, Poisson, and Negative Binomial.

+**Not done yet.
+This seems like a fairly minor detail, but on the other hand it might not take much extra space.
+Could reference Broo+2019 (generalized P, and COM-P, although in the context of under- rather than overdispersion.
+Not aware offhand of epi models that use these distributions, but we could look ....**

 7. Minor inconsistencies in referring to equations: These include model (2), Equation (2), equation (2), distance (7), approximation (6), dR/dt (2), etc. I don't recall this journal having strict guidelines for equation referencing, so at a minimum I would ask the authors to consider dropping the instances of capital-E "Equation" to lower case.

+**Not done**

 8. There are a few places where table captions and R code run off into the margins.

+**Not done**

 9. Generally speaking, there might be room to include a few more references throughout, especially given the tutorial nature of this manuscript.
 Readers looking to apply this approach would benefit from some extra guidance finding literature related to some of the concepts or methods that are only briefly mentioned here.